-You can recall and reanalyze acquisition data and setup files previously saved by the analyzer.
+You can recall and reanalyze acquisition data and setup files previously saved by an RSA6100 Series, RSA5100 Series, or SPECMON Series analyzer.

 1. Push the Recall button on the front panel or select Recall from the File menu.

 - 2. In the Open dialog box, browse to the location of the file. - 3.
 If you do not see the file, select the type of file from the drop-down list. - 4.
 Double click the file name to load the file.